 The SSA Believes You Had a Disability in the Past

-A judge may also issue you a partially favorable decision if s/he believes that you were disabled but that you have recovered and are no longer disabled.
+The SSA may also issue you a partially favorable decision if they believe that you were disabled at one point in the past but that you have recovered and are no longer disabled.
 This is known as an approval for a “closed period of benefits.”
 When this happens, the SSA will pay you a one-time payment instead of ongoing monthly payments.

 For a free legal consultation, call 412-661-1400

 If you receive a partially favorable decision, this means you will receive less money than you originally asked for.
 If the difference in amounts is small, there may be no reason to appeal the decision.
 However, many partially favorable decisions deprive the applicants of several thousands of dollars.

 You might want to consider appealing a partially favorable decision, especially if your benefits will be greatly reduced.
 When considering whether to appeal, it is important to note that you cannot limit your appeal to just the part of the decision you disagree with.
 An appeal will allow your whole case to be reexamined, and there is a risk that you will be found not disabled for any period.